ZERO ACCIDENT VISION

 If your organization desires to achieve safety excellence you must have process metrics that facilitate understanding of how excellence is achieved.

-Transparency in information sharing is an important tool in co-operation towards better safety within an organization.
-Working towards Zero Accident Vision needs resources for adequate training (both vocational training and workplace-specific safety training). and workplace orientation, appropriate working equipment and methods, enough time to perform work safety processes, and adequate PPE (personal protective equipment).
+Transparency in information sharing is an important tool in cooperation towards better safety within an organization.
+Working towards Zero Accident Vision needs resources for adequate training (both vocational training and workplace-specific safety the zero accident program). and workplace orientation, appropriate working equipment and methods, enough time to perform work safety processes, and adequate PPE (personal protective equipment).

 In order to work safely, workers should be aware of the risks and the correct, safe ways to work in each particular work environment and workplace.
 This can be achieved by safety training and orientation at the company level.